sgmurphy/wordpress-plugins/featured-image-from-url/readme.txt

 == Upgrade Notice ==

-= 4.8.0 =
+= 4.8.1 =
-* Fix: Auto set featured media from post content (URL validation missing); fix: CDN + Optimized Thumbnails (conflict with images from Discord).
+* New: FIFU Product Gallery → Custom content (you can add a pdf, map, 360º product view, web page, etc).